DBrianKimmel/PyHouse/Project/src/Modules/Housing/Entertainment/pandora/Docs/Design.md

 * ConnectionFamily must match one of the Entertainment modules that are programmed and must be lower case.
 * ConnectionModel must match one of the devices in the family and also must be lower case.
 * InputName is the name of the connection on the family device where the cable from the pandora computer is plugged in.
-* InputCode is the code that must be sent to the family-device to cause the device to select that input channel.
 * Volume is a percent of full volume to be selected when first connecting.

 The following line must be placed in /etc/hosts with that is the IP address of the pandora computer.